 \subsection{Proof of Theorem 2}

-The strategy is as follows: we know that there must exist at least one very large loop inside $\Ccal_0$.
+The strategy is as follows: there must exist at least one very large loop inside $\Ccal_0$.
 That loop having a large distance to $x$ comes at a big probabilistic cost.
 If that loop is close to $x$, it can connect to $x$ using smaller, localized loops.
-Applying the Mecke equation and Lemma \ref{lem:ConnectTwoSetsExact} yields the result.
+Applying the Mecke equation and Lemma~\ref{lem:ConnectTwoSetsExact} yield the result.

-We now make this rigorous and begin with a lemma which excludes the probability that geodesics connecting two points are large. \begin{lemma} If $\e>\frac{1}{7}$, and $m=\abs{x}^{1+\e}$, we have that
+We now make this rigorous and begin with a lemma which excludes the probability that geodesics connecting two points are large. \begin{lemma} If $\e>0$ and $m=\abs{x}^{1+\e}$, then as $\abs{x}\to\infty$